 As we strive to serve you, please feel free to provide us with feedback.
-You can email us, give us a call, or drop by City Hall from 9 a.m. to 5 p.m, Monday to Friday.
+You can email us, give us a call, drop by City Hall from 9 a.m. to 5 p.m, Monday to Friday, or use the Report a Concern tool at www.cityofasburypark.com/reportaconcern.
 We will make every effort to assist you.

 City Manager Duties & Responsibilities

 The City Manager shall: